About

 My Story

-Growing up in Kuala Lumpur, food wasn't just something you ate — it was the architecture of every conversation, every celebration, every ordinary Tuesday.
+Growing up in Kuala Lumpur, food wasn't just something you ate.
+It was the architecture of every conversation, every celebration, and the remedy to every heartbreak and ailment.
 Mamak stalls open 24/7.
 Char kway teow from the same uncle for twenty years.
-Nasi lemak that made you understand why people talk about their mum's cooking like it's a religion.
-I didn't know it then, but KL was calibrating my palate to expect a lot from food.
+Laksas that make you realize why food is almost a religion to my people.
+I didn't know it then, but Malaysia was calibrating my palate to expect a lot from food.

 After moving to Norway, I yearned for what I had back home.
 So much.

-But over the past decade, the food scene has gradually developed — thanks to innovative local chefs, but also largely because of an influx of foreigners who moved in and made Stavanger their home.
+But over the past decade, the food scene has gradually developed - a labor of love from innovative local chefs, and surprisingly also thanks to an influx of foreigners who moved in and made Stavanger their home.

 Many of the most talked-about places in town are opened by outsiders.
 Korean, South American, Chinese, British.
-People who arrived, stayed, and decided to feed the city properly.
+People bringing a bit of their flavor to the city of Stavanger and beyond.

 Stavanger was never really a tourist town, so the food that exists here exists for the locals.
-There are no tourist traps — just honest food, some of it boring, some of it genuinely brilliant.
+There are no tourist traps, just honest food, some of it boring, some of it inspiring.
 With Gladmat on the calendar and Pedersgata slowly becoming the food street of Stavanger, the city is gaining a reputation as the food capital of Norway.

 I'm glad to be a witness to this food revolution.